Center for Bioinformatics and Functional Genomics

 What genetics is doing is allowing us to imagine a future in which, based on individual screening, we can give a patient actionable advice."

 Barth Family Chair in Cancer Genetics in honor of Beth Y. Karlan, MD

 Our laboratories form an integrated, interdisciplinary research group solving vexing problems and discovering new treatments.

 Research in the Berman Laboratory focuses on understanding the basic logic of noncoding regulatory sequences and how the sequences control the local and 3-D structure of chromatin to control transcription.

-The Gayther Laboratory, part of the Center for Bioinformatics and Functional Genomics (CBFG) at Cedars-Sinai, is looking for a Research Associate III/Lab Manager to join the team.
-The CBFG brings together teams specializing in bioinformatics and computational biology, functional analysis of the genome coupled with next generation sequencing and genome editing to provide a complete pipeline for identifying the functional consequences of identified risk loci.
-The Gayther Lab is largely focused on defining the functional role of both common and rare risk variants in the development of ovarian, breast and prostate cancer.
+The Gayther Laboratory, part of the Center for Bioinformatics and Functional Genomics at Cedars-Sinai, is looking for a Postdoctoral Scientist to join the lab of Simon Gayther, PhD!
+The Center brings together teams specializing in cell biology, computational biology, functional analysis of the genome coupled with next generation sequencing and genome editing to provide a complete pipeline for identifying the functional consequences of identified cancer risk loci.
 Learn more and apply now.